shelleyeti/concat-capstone/README.md

   * Click the </> icon under "Get started by adding Firebase to your app"
   * Name you app to get access to you Firebase SDK
   * Navigate to the config.TEMPLATE.js and input your information
-2. Open your terminal, nagivgate to the directory you would like to save this project, and run the command ```git clone git@github.com:shelleyeti/concat-capstone.git```
+2. Open your terminal, navigate to the directory you would like to save this project, and run the command ```git clone git@github.com:shelleyeti/concat-capstone.git```
 1. Run ```npm install``` to git all the node dependencies
 1. Navigate to the API folder to start the JSON server on port 8088
   - ```json-server -w database.json -p 8088```